Your Main Visa Responsibilities

 All non-U.S. citizens residing in the U.S. are required to update their address within 10 days of any change of address (U.S. or Permanent Home Country Address).

-F-1 J-1 Student Visa holders should update their address in myBama, and ISSS will report the change to the Department of Homeland Security in SEVIS.
+F-1 and J-1 Student Visa holders should update their address in myBama, and ISSS will report the change to the Department of Homeland Security in SEVIS.

 What information do I need to update my address in myBama?